yuechen-li-dev/primer/rust-primer.md

   - Unsafe cell patterns and custom aliasing tricks are restricted.
   - Global mutable state is restricted.
   - Clever ownership wrappers invented only to satisfy one local borrow-checker complaint are restricted.
+  - unwrap and expect are restricted in normal library and application paths.

 default_patterns:
   ownership: